 Notification to QSEs of Ancillary Service Obligations

+[PIP 144: Ref. paragraph below, current design assigns AS obligation at the QSE level, not the LSE leve per 6.3.1(1)l.
+When the system support LSE assignment, replace the paragraph below with the following:

 ERCOT will notify QSEs by 0600 of the Day Ahead of the QSE’s Day Ahead Ancillary Service Obligations.
 The Day Ahead Ancillary Service Obligation will be assigned by LSE and will be aggregated to the QSE level.

+ERCOT will notify QSEs by 0600 of the Day Ahead of the QSE’s Day Ahead Ancillary Service Obligations.
+The Day Ahead Ancillary Service Obligation will be assigned to the QSE level.

 Notification to QSEs of Mandatory Balancing Energy Service Down Bid Percentage Requirements

+[PIP 145 Ref. paragraph below, current design does not provide a notification to QSEs of Mandatory BES Down bid percentage requirements.
+When functionality added, add the following section:]

 ERCOT will notify QSEs by 0600 of the Day Ahead of the QSE’s percentage requirement for Balancing Energy Service Down bids by Congestion Zone for each hour of the Operating Day.
 The percentage requirement will be the same for all QSEs.

 Notification to QSEs of Transmission Loss Factors and Distribution Loss Factors

-ERCOT will notify QSEs by 0600 of the Day Ahead of the estimates for ERCOT-wide Transmission Loss Factors for each Settlement Interval of the Operating Day.
+ERCOT will make available via a programmatic interface and post by 0600 of the Day Ahead of the estimates for ERCOT-wide Transmission Loss Factors for each Settlement Interval of the Operating Day.

-By 0600 ERCOT will also post the Distribution Loss Factors, as provided by the DSPs, for each Settlement Interval of the Operating Day for each DSP.
+By 0600 ERCOT will also make available via a programmatic interface and post the Distribution Loss Factors, as provided by the DSPs, for each Settlement Interval of the Operating Day for each DSP.

 Update of Forecasted ERCOT System Conditions